 Ferries to Koh Lipe during low season (May to October)

-As per 2016, the only way you can reach Koh Lipe during the monsoon season is through a daily ferry coming Pak Bara pier in mainland Thailand.
+The only way you can reach Koh Lipe during the monsoon season is through a daily ferry coming Pak Bara pier in mainland Thailand.

 - Ferry departs daily at 11:30am.
 Arrives Koh Lipe at around 1pm.